isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-    For backward compatibility, configuration parsing will still recognize the original behavioral parameters specified in ``dhcp-ddns``.
-It will do so by translating the parameter into its global equivalent.
-If a parameter is specified both globally and in ``dhcp-ddns``, the latter value will be ignored.
-In either case, a log will be emitted explaining what has occurred.
-Specifying these values within ``dhcp-ddns`` is deprecated and support for it will be removed at some future date.
+    For backward compatibility, configuration parsing still recognizes the original behavioral parameters specified in ``dhcp-ddns``, by translating the parameter into its global equivalent.
+If a parameter is specified both globally and in ``dhcp-ddns``, the latter value is ignored.
+In either case, a log is emitted explaining what has occurred.
+Specifying these values within ``dhcp-ddns`` is deprecated and support for it will be removed.

 The default configuration and values would appear as follows: